stevenagechessclub/stevenagechessclub.github.io/test/md/silverware.md

 Division 6 champions are awarded the Davis Board & Set.

-Stevenage 4th team (unless otherwise stated) have won this in:
+Stevenage have won this in:

 | Year | Team |
 | ----------- | ----------- |